 The Direct Transfer Agreement is a statewide policy about transfer credit.
 The purpose of this voluntary statewide agreement is to facilitate the transfer of credit; it is not an admissions agreement.
 A qualifying DTA associate degree is generally defined as that degree awarded by a community college to students who have completed a transfer curriculum designed to fulfill most general education requirements for a baccalaureate degree program in Washington State.
 Approved DTA degree programs follow specific guidelines established by the Intercollege Relations Commission (ICRC), a commission of the Washington Council.

 Earning a DTA associate degree does not guarantee admission to UW Bothell.
 Students who transfer within this agreement must still meet our minimum admission requirements.

 Students applying directly to a degree program will also need to meet program requirements to be considered for admission.
-See program web pages for more detail.
+Ideally all program prerequisites should be included in the education plan to complete the DTA.
+See program web pages for more information.